Cracked Teeth Treatment NYC

 Fractured Tooth Root Repair

 Sometimes, dental professionals may treat a broken tooth with bonding, which uses resin or a tooth-colored filling to close the fracture.
 In other situations, your endodontist may suggest a root canal and a crown.
 A crown is a porcelain or ceramic prosthetic that covers the fracture or break and restores your smile.
 If the cracks in your teeth are tiny and produce no symptoms or problems, your endodontist may recommend no treatment other than observation and routine follow-ups.

 In rare cases, your dentist may suggest tooth extraction as a last resort.
 These cases often involve fractures that extend under the gum line or tooth structures that are too damaged to save.

 Symptoms of a Cracked Tooth

 For some patients, a cracked tooth breaks, and pieces fall out or feel loose in your mouth.
 More often, the fracture is minuscule and may not be something you can feel.
 Instead, you may notice a sudden and significant sensitivity to hot and cold.
-It can also hurt to bite down or to chew your food, and the pain may come and go.
+It can also hurt to bite down or to chew your food, and the tooth pain may come and go.
 If your fractured tooth cracks at the root, your symptoms can include swollen gums.

 Sometimes, you may experience no pain and see tiny lines on the outside of the tooth instead.
 Visible cracks can indicate fractures in the enamel.